 1. Preheat your oven to 180°C/Fan 160°C/Gas 4.
 Line a 450g loaf tin with baking paper.
 Set aside.

-3. Crack the eggs into a jug and beat with the vanilla essence.
+3. Crack the eggs into a jug and beat with the vanilla extract.
 With the beaters or mixer running, slowly trickle in the eggs, waiting until it is fully incorporated before adding any more.
 Scrape down the sides from time to time.

 4. When the eggs are incorporated into the batter, add the ground almonds, flour and baking powder.
 Stir them into the batter by hand.
 Fold in the soured cream.